za-net/za-net.github.io/_pages/network.md

 toc: true
 classes: wide
 ---
-Our first implementation at the Sandton Amateur Radio Club has gone live.
+Our first implementations at the Sandton Amateur Radio Club and Kempton Park Amateur Radio Club has gone live.

-_Watch this space for more sites coming soon!_
+Our next site to go live will be Mariepskop giving access to the Kruger National Park.

 ## Repeater Sites